flamingchickens1540/slack-time-bot/README.md

 - `consts.js` - A file exporting the below constants.
 These aren't really secrets, but they are unique to every deployment
   - `hours_sheet_id` the ID of the google sheet to use for reading and writing hours
   - `slack_admin_id` the ID of a slack user who will be able to access the settings page and add time reviewers.

+The `npm run deploy` script expects `DEPLOY_HOST` and `DEPLOY_SCRIPT` environment variables.
+  - `DEPLOY_HOST` should be the address of your server, as a ssh target
+  - `DEPLOY_SCRIPT` should be a command that will cause the server to run the updated code